Jibhong/Jibhong/README.md

 I'm Interested in Competitive Programming, Web Development, AI and Game Development.

-I also do some 3D modeling, and fursuit making as a hobby.
+I also do some 3D modeling, and creative stuffs.

 ## 🌳 My Forest (The Greener The Better)
 <p align="center">